Semantic Communications for Wireless Sensing: RIS-aided Encoding and Self-supervised Decoding: Related Work

 \subsection{Reconfigurable Intelligent Surface}

-Significant developments in RIS-aided wireless communications have been witnessed over the past $3$ years, from hardware and algorithms design to deep integration with various technologies.
+Significant developments in RIS-aided wireless communications have been witnessed over the past $3$ years, from hardware and algorithms design to deep integration with various technologies~\cite{10032267,yuan2022digital}.
 One of the most important application scenarios is to enhance wireless sensing~\cite{zhang2022toward}, such as indoor localization~\cite{zhang2021metalocalization} and direction-of-arrival estimation \cite{chen2022ris}.
 However, the existing methods typically aim to improve the sensing accuracy through signal enhancement by the RIS.
-The signal control capability of the RIS is not fully utilized, and most literature is limited in the study of reflective RIS that cannot achieve complete coverage.
-Fortunately, with the deepening understanding of RIS hardware, transmissive and refractive RISs are gaining more and more attention~\cite{tang2022transmissive,mu2021simultaneously,zhang2022dual}.
-Simultaneously transmitting and reflecting (STAR) RIS~\cite{mu2021simultaneously} and intelligent omni-surface (IOS)~\cite{zhang2022dual} have been proposed as novel instances of RIS to achieve full-dimensional communications.
-We believe that STAR RIS or IOS can also bring further improvement to wireless sensing.
-In addition to improving sensing performance by intuitively enhancing signals, adjustment to the amplitude of transmissive signals can be used as prior knowledge to achieve efficient compression of wireless sensing data, which will be discussed in this paper.
+The signal control capability of the RIS is not fully utilized, and most literature is limited in the study of reflective RIS that cannot achieve complete coverage. {As our understanding of reconfigurable intelligent surface (RIS) hardware deepens, there has been a growing focus on transmissive and refractive RISs in the research community~\cite{tang2022transmissive,mu2021simultaneously,zhang2022dual}.
+Recently, novel RIS architectures such as simultaneously transmitting and reflecting (STAR) RIS~\cite{mu2021simultaneously} and intelligent omni-surface (IOS)~\cite{zhang2022dual} have been proposed to facilitate full-dimensional communications.
+We believe that the implementation of STAR RIS or IOS has the potential to significantly enhance wireless sensing capabilities.
+In addition to the direct benefit of improving sensing performance through signal enhancement, the ability to adjust the amplitude of transmissive signals can be leveraged as prior knowledge for the efficient compression of wireless sensing data.
+This paper will delve further into this concept and its implications for the field of wireless sensing.}